 As I walked through the landscape of buildings and historical monuments, a sense of gratitude came over me.
 How could this institution, which I am privileged to attend, have such wondrousness with all of its majestic reverence for the good and the old?
-Professors gave cordial smiles as we walked by, students dressed modestly, and discussions were being held about important matters.
+Professors gave cordial smiles as we walked by, students were dressed modestly, and important discussions went on.
 Everyone seemed so serious about where they were headed, that I had to question why this place gets brushed under the rug by college promoters.
 I knew I had found a great place to develop moral and spiritual wisdom.

 To say that Hillsdale College is merely a great school for a bunch of Conservatives is disingenuous.
 What is this small and isolated place really about anyway?
 Many people falsely believe that the school is a breeding ground for the Heritage Foundation, where students will merely learn to recite Aristotle, Locke, and other philosophers who espoused many beautiful and timeless ideas.
-But the school holds more value than we can ever comprehend as a patriotic people.
+Yet the school holds more value than we can ever comprehend as a patriotic people.
 In a nation where the culture is in steady decline and moral truths about our human condition are being casually mocked, a school like Hillsdale College can be a great refuge to one who seeks an authentic education, while learning how to live a better life with such information.